edgexfoundry/device-snmp-go/snap/README.md

 ### Using a content interface to set device configuration

-The `device-config` content interface allows another snap to seed this device snap with both a configuration file and one or more device profiles.
+The `device-config` content interface allows another snap to seed this device snap with configuration files under the `$SNAP_DATA/config/device-snmp/res` directory.

+Note that the `device-config` content interface does NOT support seeding of the Secret Store Token because that file is expected at a different path.

-To use, create a new snap with a directory containing the configuration and device profile files.
+To use, create a new snap with a directory containing the configuration files.
 Your snapcraft.yaml file then needs to define a slot with read access to the directory you are sharing.

 ```
 slots:
   device-config:
     interface: content
     content: device-config
-    write:
+    read:
       - $SNAP/config
 ```